microconfig/microconfig/README.md

 Inside the service folder, you can create a configuration in `key=value` format.
 For the following examples, we will prefer using *.yaml, but Microconfig also supports *.properties.

-Let’s create basic application and process configuration files for each service.
+Let’s create the basic application and process configuration files for each service.
 You can split configuration among several files, but for simplicity, we will create `application.yaml` and `process.proc` for each service.
 No matter how many base files are used, after the configuration build for each service and each config type, a single result file will be generated.

 ```